 The IT Transformation Program is a comprehensive effort to reshape and strengthen IT operations, career pathways, security, and services across Virginia Tech.
-Beginning with a thorough assessment of current capabilities, needs, and gaps; the program seeks to increase alignment of the university's IT organizations and processes and to establish clear pathways for collaboration.
-A shared governance model will serve to elevate deliberation and parity in IT decision-making across the university, while other projects will foster innovation, improve efficiency, cultivate IT talent, and mitigate our cybersecurity risks.
+Beginning with a 2021 assessment of capabilities, needs, and gaps, IT Transformation is working to increase alignment of the university's IT organizations and processes and to establish clear pathways for collaboration.
+The newly established model for shared governance elevates deliberation and parity in IT decision-making across the university, while other projects foster innovation, improve efficiency, cultivate IT talent, and mitigate our cybersecurity risks.

 Information technology is integral to Virginia Tech’s ability to achieve its ambitious Beyond Boundaries vision and priorities.
 It is imperative that the university develop a more effective, coordinated and responsive IT operating model that closely aligns with the university’s changing needs.
 Across the administrative and academic enterprises, the institution’s long-term success relies on how well we do this.